raveendrawpc/sass-starter/README.md

 ## Usage

 1. Install dependencies: `pnpm install`
-2. Watch for Sass changes: `pnpm run sass:watch`
+2. Watch for Sass changes: `pnpm run start`

 ## Structure
 - Use `@use` to load partials in your main SCSS file